-From Iceland — Covid-19 Roundup: 9 New Cases
+From Iceland — COVID-19 Roundup: 9 New Cases

-Nine new cases of coronavirus were diagnosed domestically yesterday.
-Six of those were already quarantined at the time of diagnosis, according to Vísir.
-This follows 17 confirmed positive tests on Friday and 3 on Saturday.
-Three of the last four days have seen fewer than 10 diagnoses.
-There have been no further deaths recorded in the last 24 hours, and the death toll of 25 remains the same.
+The current incidence of domestic infections stands at 40.1 per 100,000, which is a slight increase from the 39.5 over the past two weeks.
+The border infection rate remains 11.5.

-There are currently 59 people in hospital with the virus, 3 of them in intensive care.
-The incidence of domestic infections is still decreasing and currently stands at 66.8.
-A total of 693 people are currently in quarantine and 340 are in isolation.
+5,298 people have been diagnosed with COVID-19 since the beginning of the epidemic, and 26 people have died.

-More information from covid.is/data follows.
-Bear in mind that data offered in non-Icelandic languages might not be updated at the time of this writing.
+More information about the epidemic can be found at Covid.is/data and below.
+Note that data offered in non-Icelandic languages may not be updated at the time of this writing.

 Note: Due to the effect the Coronavirus is having on tourism in Iceland, it’s become increasingly difficult for the Grapevine to survive.
 If you enjoy our content and want to help the Grapevine’s journalists do things like eat and pay rent, please consider joining our High Five Club.